Monitor Sales Calls and Create Reports

 To create a Dialer report, an admin should first create a custom report type with the primary object set to VoiceCalls.
 This report can show calling details such as whom your sales reps are calling, whether the call recipients answer, and how long each call lasts.

 This type of report shows the call history for different users based on role hierarchy, including the calls that aren’t logged.
 Managers can see the history of sales reps who report to them, and sales reps can run the report to see their personal call data.

-Managers can also quickly access a report that displays an org’s Dialer usage.
+Salesforce admins can also quickly access a report that displays an org’s Dialer usage.
 From Setup, enter Usage Report in the Quick Find box, then select Usage Report under the Dialer section.

 Clementine will be happy to hear that she can track calling data by using her existing reports, creating new ones, or accessing the usage report in Setup.

 You present your findings to the team, and they’re delighted.
 It really sounds like Dialer can help serve everyone’s needs: Prima’s, Hortense’s, and Clementine’s.